MaciekSlubowski/diy-longboard-enclosure-3d/README.md

 * `part_to_print = 3;` - Renders Part 3 (Middle-right).
 * `part_to_print = 4;` - Renders Part 4 (Right end / Tail).

-## License

-**Credits & Third-Party Assets:**
-* **Typography:** The UI utilizes the "Super Pixel" font, which is licensed for PERSONAL USE ONLY.
-* **Commercial Restriction:** If you intend to fork or adapt this project for any commercial purposes, you must either replace this font or purchase a valid commercial license directly from the author at allsuperfont.com.
+This project is open-source and provided strictly for personal, educational, and non-commercial purposes.
+You are free to explore, modify, and learn from the codebase. **If you wish to use this project for commercial purposes, please contact me.**